jthefang/LearningUnity/README.md

 ## Prefab
 - abstraction for a GameObject = underlying "class" that you can use as blueprint for a bunch of GameObject instances
 - => changing the Prefab changes all GameObject instances connected to it
+	- or if you change a GameObject instance: Inspector --> Overrides --> Apply to all (this will apply the changes you made to the GO to the Prefab => all GO instances)
 - always modify a Prefab instead of the GameObject directly (unless you're experimenting)
 - create a prefab by dragging GameObject from hierarchy view to Project folder
 - Open prefab (Inspector) to edit --> back button in Hierarchy to return to Scene view